SurveyMonkey alternatives, eh?

 What makes it a good alternative: An array of features that, until recently, weren’t found in many of its contemporaries.

 Why it may not be all that great: Incredibly expensive, especially considering the slew of alternatives that do a better job than SurveyGizmo.
-Also, appalling poor customer service that the users warn other to stay away from signing up for SurveyGizmo.
+Also, appalling poor customer service that the users warn others to stay away from signing up for SurveyGizmo.

 In summary: A disappointing combination of expensive plans and poor support.
 Not recommended.